-- Durability – Quartz is an extremely durable material and is highly resistant to scratching and staining
+- Durability – Quartz countertops are an extremely durable material and are highly resistant to scratching and staining

 - Flexible to work with – The added flexibility compared to other stones such as marble and granite, make Quartz an ideal choice for tackling difficult corners or bespoke designs and fittings

 - Easy to maintain – Quartz worktops are extremely easy to clean and maintain.
 As with granite and marble stone all that is needed is a simple wipe down of your surfaces using a mild dish-washing soap and warm water.